FelxSc/Exercise1/Part3/README.md

 When answering the questions, remember to use all the resources at your disposal.
 Asking the internet isn't a form of "cheating", it's a way of learning.

  ### What is concurrency?
 What is parallelism?
 What's the difference?
- > Concurrency means that different parts of a programm run at the same, but the processes only seem to run at the same time.
+ > Concurrency means that different parts of a program run at the same, but the processes only seem to run at the same time.
 These concurrent processes are interleaved.
 This means that every process has a specific time span in which it can be executed.
 If the process does not finish during this time slice, it is paused and another process is executed.
  > Parallelism means that processes are executed at the same time instant.
 This approach needs several processors to be made possible.
  > Difference: Concurrency is used on the single core and parallelism can be used with several cores.